venkat374/web-scrape-cli/README.md

 A simple **command-line web scraper** built with Python.
 This tool fetches a webpage, extracts its title and all links, and displays them neatly in the terminal.

-Perfect for learning how web scraping, CLI arguments, and project structuring work in Python.
+This project was built for learning how CLI tools work and the functionalities were not a pritoritiy during developement.

 ---